Image Source: Getty / Max Mumby

 William continued his statement, saying, "It is my view that the deceitful way the interview was obtained substantially influenced what my mother said.
 The interview was a major contribution to making my parents' relationship worse and has since hurt countless others . . .
 But what saddens me most, is that if the BBC had properly investigated the complaints and concerns first raised in 1995, my mother would have known that she had been deceived.
 It is my firm view that this Panorama program holds no legitimacy and should never be aired again."
 Hear William's full statement ahead.

-A statement on today’s report of The Dyson Investigation pic.twitter.com/uS62CNwiI8— The Duke and Duchess of Cambridge (@KensingtonRoyal) May 20, 2021
+A statement on today’s report of The Dyson Investigation pic.twitter.com/uS62CNwiI8— The Prince and Princess of Wales (@KensingtonRoyal) May 20, 2021